punkpeye/mcp-types/README.md

 2. override Zod schemas in `src/schemas.ts` with the copied contents
 3. run `pnpm run format` to fix linting errors
 4. run `pnpm run build` to generate the types
+5. Update the `Last Compatible Commit` section in this README.md

 That's it!